 The space will help teachers deliver occupational therapy to students and give children with emotional difficulties an area to relax in.

-Our outdoor classrooms with their unique geodesic structure provide a great sensory room for hands-on, experiential learning where creativity, curiosity and imaginations can thrive.
+Our outdoor classrooms, with their unique geodesic structure, provide great sensory rooms for hands-on, experiential learning where creativity, curiosity and imaginations can thrive.

-Working in the dome with physical contact with plants and nature can help improve concentration levels, relieve anxiety and reduce the effects of attention deficit disorder.
+Having physical contact with plants and nature inside our glasshouses can help improve concentration levels, relieve anxiety and reduce the effects of attention deficit disorder.